Kholik-Muzaki/pphm/README.md

-# Creating README.md content based on the extended Getting Started instructions and other relevant details

-readme_content = """# 🌐 Pondok Pesantren Hidayatul Mubtadi'ien Website Front-End
+🌐 Pondok Pesantren Hidayatul Mubtadi'ien Website Front-End

 Welcome to the **front-end** repository for the **Pondok Pesantren Hidayatul Mubtadi'ien** website.
 This project serves as a digital platform to provide information, news, articles, and media galleries for the Islamic boarding school located in Central Java, Indonesia.